Skip to main content

 Duration: 1 day

 A morning trip on the Lysefjord with Rødne Fjord Cruise offers incredible contrasts and a dramatic change of scenery from the low landscape of Jæren out along the coast to the deep fjord and mountainsides towering a thousand metres up from the shore to the mountain plateau.
-Shortly after you enter the Lysefjord at Forsand, you will see the Pulpit Rock way above you, and as you make your way up the fjord, you pass the old farm Bakken Gard in Songesand and Flørli with the world’s longest set of wooden steps (4,444 steps).
+Shortly after you enter the Lysefjord at Forsand, you will see Preikestolen way above you, and as you make your way up the fjord, you pass the old farm Bakken Gard in Songesand and Flørli with the world’s longest set of wooden steps (4,444 steps).
 You see Kjerag towering above you when you get to Lysebotn, innermost in the fjord.

 The trip continues from Hjelmeland by ferry to Nesvik and through the beautiful fjord landscape to the coastal gem Jelsa.
 If the weather is good, you should consider taking the road from Erfjord, which offers great views of the beautiful Økstrafjord.

 Jelsa is a sheltered and idyllic village on the coast with trading and maritime buildings dating from the 18th century, surrounded by sites and traces of settlements dating all the way back to the Bronze Age.
-Jelsa church from 1647 still has its original 17th-century renaissance interior, a pulpit from the stave church that previously stood on the site and a beautiful starry sky painted on the ceiling.
+Jelsa church from 1647 still has its original 17th-century Renaissance interior, a pulpit from the stave church that previously stood on the site and a beautiful starry sky painted on the ceiling.
 The schoolhouse from 1774 has been turned into a museum where you can learn more about the rich history of this village.

 Choosing accommodation is easy in Jelsa, as Jelsa Hotell recently opened with 22 rooms, an apartment with a separate entrance, and a great restaurant featuring local dishes, not far from the centre of Jelsa.